-Audit devices are the components in Vault that collectively keep a detailed log of all requests and response to Vault.
-Because every operation with Vault is an API request/response, when using a single audit device, the audit log contains every authenticated interaction with Vault, including errors.
+Audit devices are the components in Vault that collectively keep a detailed log of all requests to Vault, and their responses.
+Because every operation with Vault is an API request/response, when using a single audit device, the audit log contains every interaction with the Vault API, including errors - except for a few paths which do not go via the audit system.

 When multiple audit devices are enabled, Vault will attempt to send the audit logs to all of them.
 This allows you to not only have redundant copies, but also a way to check for data tampering in the logs themselves.